 Dale Houston (April 23, 1940 September 27, 2007) along

-with his performing partner, Grace Broussard, rocketed to the top of the
+September 27, 2007) rocketed to the top of the Billboard chart with

-Billboard chart with two rock and roll hits - gold records with more
+two rock and roll hits - gold records with more than 1 million copies

-than 1 million copies sold - "I'm Leaving It Up to You" (No.
+sold - "I'm Leaving It Up to You" (No.1) and "Stop and

-1) and "Stop and Think It Over" (No. 8) in 1963 and 1964,
+Think It Over" (No. 8) in 1963 and 1964, respectively.

-Montel's home piano for four hours.
-When Houston began to play an old
+The two met and practiced on Montel's home piano for four hours.
+When

-Don and Dewey song from the mid-1950s, "I'm Leaving It Up To You,"
+Houston began to play an old Don and Dewey song from the mid-1950s,

-Montel was awakened and declared that it would be "a hit!"
+that it would be "a hit!"

 This is a non-profit, informational web page, meant to be a